lethaldemon/cp4wa-lab/mm/uc1/README.md

 <img src="./images/UC15.png" alt="Watson AIOps Metric Manager" width="900" align="center"/>

 Metric Manager as part of its algorithm perform __causal group__ ( See the [reference](../ref/) section).
 Note the term _causal_; one metric may __cause__ the other, not casual as in casual shirt.
-This section shows the casual group of the chosen KPI (Resource: `Server HDD1`, Metric: `Blkwrtnpersec`) for this page (the one you choose from the previous four rows table.)
+This section shows the causal group of the chosen KPI (Resource: `Server HDD1`, Metric: `Blkwrtnpersec`) for this page (the one you choose from the previous four rows table.)

 Observe that:
 - Metric Manager suggests that the `Responsetime` of `MyWebService` and the `Responsetime` of my application `Worklight17KYNS` are related or affected by the performance degradation of `Blkwrtnpersec` of `Server:HDD1`.
 Note Metric Manager derived this relationship just based on the ingested data alone.
 There is no configuration or relationship definition required.
 - `MyWebService` also produced anomalies.
 It is indicated by the small diagram under the `Anomalous` column.
-- `Worklight17KYNS`, while in the same casual group, does not independently produce anomaly.
+- `Worklight17KYNS`, while in the same causal group, does not independently produce anomaly.

 Now let us see the performance data of `MyWebService` resource compare to `Server:HDD1`.
 Select the `Responsetime` tick box.